learningnoobi/sajilo-orm/README.md

 ## Connect Database

-*Postgresql is the only supported Database for now(Feel free contribute to add new database)*
+*Postgresql is the only supported Database for now(Feel free to contribute to add new database)*

 ```python
 from sajilo_orm.manager import BaseManager